notaryproject/specifications/specs/trust-store-trust-policy.md

     1. If an `expiry time` signed attribute is present in the signature envelope, check if the local machine’s current time(in UTC) is greater than `expiry time`.
 If yes, fail this step.
 1. **Validate Authentic Timestamp:**

-    If under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509):
+    1. If under signing scheme [`notary.x509`](./signing-scheme.md/#notaryx509):
         1. Validate that the local machine's current time (in  UTC) is within the signing certificate chain's validity period.
 If the validation passes, continue to the next validation (Validate Revocation Status).
-Otherwise, continue to step 6.2.
+Otherwise, continue to step 6.1.2.
         1. Check for the timestamp countersignature in the signature envelope.
             1. If the timestamp countersignature does not exist, fail this step.
-        1. Verify the timestamp countersignature and validate the `TSTInfo` based on [RFC-3161](https://datatracker.ietf.org/doc/html/rfc3161) and [RFC-5816](https://datatracker.ietf.org/doc/html/rfc5816).
+            1. Verify the timestamp countersignature and validate the `TSTInfo` based on [RFC 3161](https://datatracker.ietf.org/doc/html/rfc3161) and [RFC-5816](https://datatracker.ietf.org/doc/html/rfc5816).
             1. Validate that the timestamp hash in `TSTInfo.messageImprint` matches the hash of the signature to which the timestamp was applied.
             1. Validate that the timestamp signing certificate satisfies [certificate requirements](./signature-specification.md#certificate-requirements).
             1. Validate that the timestamp signing algorithm satisfies [algorithm requirements](./signature-specification.md#signature-algorithm-requirements).
             1. Validate the `signing-certificate` ([RFC-2634](https://datatracker.ietf.org/doc/html/rfc2634#section-5.4)) or `signing-certificate-v2` ([RFC-5126](https://tools.ietf.org/html/rfc5126#section-5.7.3.2)) attribute of timestamp CMS.
 When both are present, `signing-certificate-v2` takes precedence over `signing-certificate`.
 When both are missing, fail this step.
             1. Validate that the timestamp certificate chain leads to a trusted root certificate as per setting in `trustStore` with `trust-store-type tsa` in trust policy.
             1. Validate that the timestamp signing certificate holds a trusted identity as per setting in `trustedIdentities` with `trust-store-type tsa` in trust policy.
             1. Validate timestamp certificate chain revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section.
             1. Retrieve the timestamp's time from `TSTInfo.genTime`.
             1. Retrieve the timestamp's accuracy.
             If the accuracy is explicitly specified in `TSTInfo.accuracy`, use that value.
             If the accuracy is not explicitly specified and `TSTInfo.policy` is the baseline time-stamp policy([RFC-3628](https://tools.ietf.org/html/rfc3628#section-5.2)), use accuracy of 1 second.
             Otherwise, use an accuracy of 0.
-        1. Calculate the timestamp range using the lower and upper limits per [RFC-3161 section 2.4.2](https://tools.ietf.org/html/rfc3161#section-2.4.2) and store the limits as `timeStampLowerLimit` and `timeStampUpperLimit` variables respectively.
+            1. Calculate the timestamp range using the lower and upper limits per [RFC 3161 section 2.4.2](https://tools.ietf.org/html/rfc3161#section-2.4.2) and store the limits as `timeStampLowerLimit` and `timeStampUpperLimit` variables respectively.
             1. Validate that the time range from `timeStampLowerLimit` to `timeStampUpperLimit` is entirely within the signing certificate chain's validity period.
 If the validation passes, continue to the next validation (Validate Revocation Status).
 Else fail this step.

-    If under signing scheme [`notary.x509.signingAuthority`](./signing-scheme.md/#notaryx509signingauthority):
+    1. If under signing scheme [`notary.x509.signingAuthority`](./signing-scheme.md/#notaryx509signingauthority):
         1. Check for the `Authentic Signing Time` signed attribute.
 If it does not exist, fail this step.
         1. Validate that the `Authentic Signing Time` is within the signing certificate chain's validity period.
 If the validation passes, continue to the next validation (Validate Revocation Status).
 Else fail this step.

 1. **Validate Revocation Status:**
     1. Validate signing identity(certificate and certificate chain) revocation status using [certificate revocation evaluation](#certificate-revocation-evaluation) section as per `revocation` setting in trust policy.